-🎵 It’s the most…wonderful…DAY…of the year!!! 🎶 You might be thinking I must be talking about Christmas, right?…you would be wrong! 😉 Today is the Winter Solstice ya’ll! (…in the Northern Hemisphere.)
+🎵 It’s the most…wonderful…DAY…of the year!!! 🎶 You might be thinking I’m talking about Christmas, right?…you would be wrong! 😉 Today is the Winter Solstice ya’ll! (…in the Northern Hemisphere.)
 It is one of my ABSOLUTE, MOST FAVORITE days of the entire year!

-Why–you may ask–would someone who struggles with SAD (Seasonal Affective Disorder) be happy about the day of the year with the shortest amount of daylight?
+You may ask yourself, “Self, why would someone who struggles with SAD (Seasonal Affective Disorder) be happy about the day of the year with the shortest amount of daylight?”
 That’s simple!
 Starting tomorrow…THE DAYS START GETTING LONGER AGAIN!!!
 WHOO HOO!!!
 WE MADE IT!!! 🌞 We did it!
 We survived!

 It never ceases to amaze me, the first of November arrives and the time change hits, and every year it feels like it will be an ETERNITY until the days start getting longer again.
 But then you slowly plod through the first week…and then the second…and then it’s the week before Thanksgiving (so things are starting to perk up a bit, I always enjoy Thanksgiving!)…and then the Christmas season is in full swing!
 Between decorating the house, shopping for gifts, and singing carols, who has time to feel down?
 Then before you know it, the Solstice is here again (and it usually arrives more quickly than I expected!)